Highlights from 2 Weeks in Greece

 beach in Chalkida Greece

 Paros is the closest I have come to paradise.
 This island is popular with European tourists, but is nowhere near as over-crowded as nearby Mykonos or Santorini.
-We stayed in the charming port capital, Parikia, which has a labryinth-like old town that rivals those of Mykonos, a pleasant beach and plenty of restaurants and bars.
+We stayed in the charming capital, Parikia, which has a labryinth-like old town that rivals those of Mykonos, a pleasant beach and plenty of restaurants and bars.
 Paros is easy to get around by bus or car, and we used both – we caught the bus one night to the cosmopolitan harbour village Naoussa, and used the car one day to drive to beaches all over the island.
 I really loved Paros and would definitely like to return one day!

 Paros had my favourite villages of the trip; Parikia, Naoussa and Lefkes.
 I also had one of the most blissful days of my life on Paros, when we spent a day driving between beaches, had one of the most delicious meals of the trip in a tiny taverna in a tiny town, Prodromos, and watched the sun set over the ocean at Parasporos beach at the end of the day.